jakubartur/nexa/doc/opgroup-tokens.md

 As a soft fork, this specification is divided into 3 sections: miner (consensus) requirements, full node implementations, and wallet implementations

 **[DISCUSSION: OP_GROUP can be triggered either via soft fork or hard fork.
 If a hard fork is chosen, changes are minimal:  OP_GROUP would be assigned to a new opcode number, and OP_DROP would be removed.
 This saves a byte.
 (Alternately, OP_DROP could be required as the next byte.
 This would give us effectively 255 additional 16 bit opcodes: OP_GROUP.OP_XXX).
-The advantage of a hard fork is that unupgraded light wallets would discard the transaction as bad (and hopefully indicate such to the user to reduce payment confusion in the case where someone accidentally pays a token rather than BCH).
+The advantage of a hard fork is that unupgraded light wallets would discard the transaction as bad (and hopefully indicate such to the user to reduce payment confusion in the case where someone accidentally pays a token rather than NEX).
 Otherwise an unupgraded light wallet could be fed an illegal op_group transaction, but with a "normal" output that it understands.
 The wallet would then accept this transaction from a 0-conf perspective.
 Note that this not specific to op_group.
 It is generally a vulnerability in the repurposing of OP_NOP to add functionality via soft fork.
 The disadvantage of a hard fork is that all full nodes must upgrade]**

 ### Miner (Consensus) Requirements